Impact of Nitrogen and Oxygen Interstitials on Niobium SRF Cavity Performance

 In this work, we systematically investigated the effects of O and N impurities on the performance of niobium SRF cavities and their superconducting properties.
 By correlating material characterizations with RF performance, we demonstrated that O and N independently modify the superconducting properties of the RF layer.
 N doping achieves comparable R$_\mathrm{T}$ reduction at $\sim10\times$ lower impurity concentration than O-based treatments.
-The reduction in R$_\mathrm{T}$ is likely attributable gap enhancement and homogenization, as the presence of impurities may eliminate defects in the Nb lattice.
-Despite its lower concentration, nitrogen likely has a stronger effect due to its surface oxide having fewer defects and a higher hydrogen trapping efficiency.
-In comparison, the effect of oxygen is more gradual as it must overcome losses introduced by increased the vacancies in the surface oxide.
+The reduction in R$_\mathrm{T}$ may be attributable to gap enhancement and homogenization, as the presence of impurities may eliminate defects in the Nb lattice and act as traps for hydrogen.
+A field dependence in R$_\mathrm{T}$ is also indicative of nonequilibrium superconductivity, although further studies are necessary to confirm if this is also applicable to oxygen.
+In comparison, the effect of oxygen is more gradual as it must overcome losses introduced by increased vacancies in the surface oxide.
 This gradual effect, coupled with the simpler processing requirements for O-based treatments, highlights the potential of oxygen diffusion for finer tuning of the RF surface in future treatments.
 Additionally, the additive effect of O and N impurities in reducing R$_\mathrm{T}$ for N infusion indicates potential for combined O and N impurity tailoring.
 Further theoretical and experimental work is needed to fully understand the distinct roles of oxygen and nitrogen at the atomic scale.
-Future considerations include extending the first-principle calculations to H trapping of an interstitial O or N in Nb and examining the differences in magnitude of the tunneling barrier in Nb between different vacancies in the presence of either N or O impurities\cite{ford_first-principles_2013, abogoda_hydrogen_2025}.